 With so much going through your mind, you may not know what to expect from the Walter R. G. Baker Neonatal Intensive Care Unit (NICU).
-To help answer questions and ease your concerns, we encourage you to view the comprehensive virtual tour below and read through this section.
+To help answer questions and ease your concerns, we encourage you to read through this section.
 If you still have questions or concerns, please speak with one of the NICU nurses or contact us.

 Many parents are surprised by the number of tubes and IVs they see in the NICU.
 Many of these are used for feeding when our fragile patients cannot be fed in the same way as other newborns.
 Please do not be alarmed if you see intravenous (IV) tubes connected to your child.
 IV therapy provides nourishing fluids through a short, fine catheter or tube that rests in a vein on the surface of the infant’s arm, leg or scalp.
 This is often the best way to provide the nutrition and medications necessary to promote growth and development.

 Occasionally some infants, especially premature babies, require IV therapy for a longer period of time.
 If this is the case, your infant’s doctor will discuss placement of a special IV known as a PICC line.
 This kind of feeding can only be administered by the NICU staff.
 However, when your newborn is ready to be fed by mouth, your baby’s doctor and nurses will discuss with you the best method of breast or bottle feeding.

 Please let your baby’s physician and NICU staff know if you plan to breast feed.
 Even if your baby is not yet being breast fed or bottle fed, it is still important to start collecting your breast milk and to educate yourself about this method.
 Our lactation consultants can be reached at 315-470-7179 and breastfeeding instructions are available for your assistance.